Post-Apocalyptic Movies You Can Watch With Your Family

 A Quiet Place

 A movie about a family in a world where making a sound can get you killed.
 Hideous aliens have taken over the planet and they attack any human who makes a sound.
-Again, completely unrealistic – I hope! – but it raises fascination issues to consider and to discuss with your children.
+Again, completely unrealistic – I hope! – but it raises fascinating issues to consider and to discuss with your children.
 This is not a movie I’d watch with younger kids, because it has a couple of tragedies and a lot of death and violence.

 Topics you could discuss with your older kids: In the movie, the sister makes a mistake that ends up getting her little brother killed.
-The importance of understanding the rules, understanding the purpose of the rules, and following the rules, can be emphasized.
+The importance of understanding the rules, understanding the purpose of the rules, and following the rules, should be emphasized.
 The apocalypse is not the time to decide it would be fun to sneak off and explore somewhere, for example.

 The girl in the movie is deaf.
 An important part of prepping is always having back-up supplies.
 It would have been smart for the parents in this movie to have at least an additional hearing aid and a lot of batteries, in case of any kind of disaster.
-Nobody could anticipate alien invasion, but what about having to evacuate, fast, in the event of a forest fire?
+Nobody could anticipate an alien invasion, but what about having to evacuate, fast, in the event of a forest fire?
 Explain to your children the concept of “two is one, and one is none” – emergency items can fail.
 Always have backups of medication, medical equipment, and other vital supplies.

 The Day After Tomorrow